Senate advances nearly $1 trillion infrastructure plan | WTOP

 But Sen. John Cornyn, R-Texas, predicted, “It’s going to be a grind.”

 The effort got off to a haphazard start on Friday.
 Shortly after the Senate began the procedural vote, it was stopped.
-Sen. John Thune, R-S.D., indicated Republicans would need to see the full text of the bill before agreeing to go forward.
+Cornyn said the reason was that some of the text in the draft bill did not comport with the agreement between the negotiators.

 Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bill.
 That support largely held Friday with Republican Leader Mitch McConnell of Kentucky again voting yes to nudge the process along.